cloudflare/cloudflare-docs/content/workers/testing/vitest/internal-details.md

 # Internal details

-This page gives an overview of how the Workers Vitest pool runs your tests, how it isolates tests from each other and how it imports modules.
+This page gives an overview of how the Workers Vitest integration runs your tests, how it isolates tests from each other and how it imports modules.

 ## Running tests

-When you run your tests with the Workers Vitest pool, Vitest will...
+When you run your tests with the Workers Vitest integration, Vitest will...

 1. Read and evaluate your configuration file using Node.js
 2. Run any [`globalSetup`](https://vitest.dev/config/#globalsetup) files using Node.js